H.O.P.E Beach Volleyball Charity: General history

 Since the first tournament in 1989, HOPE has raised more than $650,000 for local charities.
 Annually the tournament treats to up to six thousand people.
 The ages range from 18-to mid-40s.
 To apply for the tournament you must be at least eighteen years old.
 Teams must have six to ten players.
 Everyone is guaranteed to play six games, and must pay a three hundred dollar entrance fee.
 There are six divisions; Beginner, Recreational, Intermediate, Competitive, Corporate Challenge, and New Individuals.
 Different rules may apply for different divisions.
 All divisions are separated my amount of experience.
 The tournament is the largest in southern Ontario and it caters to 400-500 teams annually.
 The tournament brings people from all parts of Canada and the United States.
 The event also gets extensive media coverage which has helped it grow and spread its cause extensively throughout its history.
 Since it is a non-profit organization the charity receives most of its resources and funds solely through donations.

 Location

 The tournament is located at Mooneys Beach in Ottawa, Ontario, Canada.
 The tournament brings people from all parts of Canada and the United States.

 HOPE chose volleyball as its charity because it is the number one amateur sport in Canada.
 Statistics show that over 800,000 Canadians play volleyball regularly.
-Volleyball is a very inexpensive sport to play which makes it much easier for every class to become involved in.
+Many classes choose to add volleyball to their curriculum due to the low cost.